 For phthalates, which can mimic estrogen or disrupt testosterone, exposure of fetuses and infants is the major concern.
 In infant boys, prenatal exposure to dibutyl phthalate has been linked to feminization of the reproductive tract.

 In men, phthalate exposure has been linked to sperm defects and altered thyroid hormones.
 However, the ongoing exposure to phthalates in tattoos is unknown, as it is thought that they may not be continuous.

 Not All Inks are Vegan…

-Black ink in many cases is made from animal bones that has been burned down to charcoal and soot called polycyclic aromatic hydrocarbons, also known as PAHs And if you call yourself a die-hard vegan, brace yourself… not all inks are vegan.
+Black ink in many cases is made from animal bones that have been burned down to charcoal and soot called polycyclic aromatic hydrocarbons, also known as PAHs.
+And if you call yourself a die-hard vegan, brace yourself… not all inks are vegan.
 Some inks may contain animal fat as the carrier, as beetles and gelatin (from things like boiled down horse’s hooves).
 Nice…

 Just Because It’s Available, Doesn’t Mean It’s Safe!